costoxff/mylinuxenv/README.md

-# For some environmenet setting
+# For some environment setting

 include